aws/amazon-chime-sdk-cpp/chime-sdk-signaling-cpp/demo/cli/README.md

 # Amazon Chime SDK for C++ Signaling Client Demo Application

 This documentation was last tested with Ubuntu 24.04 LTS (x86_64) and M128 `libwebrtc`.
-It should be compatable with later versions of `libwebrtc`, and the commands should translate trivially to other *modern* platforms (e.g. Amazon Linux 2023).
+It should be compatible with later versions of `libwebrtc`, and the commands should translate trivially to other *modern* platforms (e.g. Amazon Linux 2023).

 It is recommended to use the latest AMIs possible as `libwebrtc` does not attempt to maintain backwards compatability.